alayala2025/labs--fundamentals-of-computing-1--cs-114--uhart--fall-2022/lab-01/README.md

 Carefully study `Error2.java` and then find and correct all of its syntax errors.
 Compile and run the final program.

 ---

+## 4. Painting a Room
+File `Paint.java` contains a partial program, which, when complete, will calculate the amount of paint needed to paint the walls of a room of the given length and width.
+It assumes that the paint covers 350 square feet per gallon.

+1. Save `Paint.java` to a local directory.
+Compile and run it to see that it works.
+2. Fill in the missing statements (the comments tell you where to fill in) so that the program does what it is supposed to.
+Compile and run the program and correct any errors.
+3. Suppose the room has doors and windows that don't need painting.
+Ask the user to enter the number of doors and number of windows in the room, and adjust the total square feet to be painted accordingly.
+Assume that each door is 20 square feet and each window is 15 square feet.

+---